MaartenGr/BERTopic/docs/getting_started/topicreduction/topicreduction.md

 ```

 ### **Topic Reduction after Training**
 Finally, we can also reduce the number of topics after having trained a BERTopic model.
-The advantage of doing so,
-is that you can decide the number of topics after knowing how many are created.
-It is difficult to
-predict before training your model how many topics that are in your documents and how many will be extracted.
+The advantage of doing so is that you can decide the number of topics after knowing how many are created.
+It is difficult to predict before training your model how many topics that are in your documents and how many will be extracted.
 Instead, we can decide afterward how many topics seem realistic:

 ```python